 What Is A TradeMark?

 Trademarks are an effective way to promote your brand and protect your products and services.
-Generally, trademarks are “signs” that operate as a “distinctive mark” enabling consumers to identify goods and services between one owner from other competitors.
-The term ‘sign’ is broad and includes letters, words, names, signatures, numerals, devices, brands, headings, labels, tickets, aspect of packaging, shapes, colours, sounds, and/or scents.
+Generally, trademarks are signs that operate as a distinctive mark.
+They enable consumers to identify goods and services between one owner from other competitors.
+The term ‘sign’ is broad and includes letters, words, names, signatures, devices, brands, headings, labels, tickets, packaging, shapes, colours, sounds, and/or scents.
 Basically, anything which covers the surface of a product, such as the shape of a container, may operate as a trademark.
 Two iconic trademarks include the Cadbury shade of purple and Coca-Cola’s elaborate Spencerian script logo.
-Therefore, if your business is bringing a unique product or service to the market along with a form of branding, then it is recommended you register a trademark.
+Therefore, if your business is launching a unique product or service with a form of branding, then it is recommended you register a trademark.

 For more information on trademark registration, you can read our guide on ‘How To Register A Trademark’.

-Copyright is a right that provides protection to a person who creates a particular work, such as text, artistic works, sound recordings, films, and computer programs.
+Copyright is a right that provides protection to a person who creates a particular work.
+These works can include text, artistic works, sound recordings, films, and computer programs.
 Essentially, this is to stop other people from copying, reproducing or communicating the work without the copyright owner’s permission.
-Only the copyright owner is granted exclusive rights to reproduce the material, the right to perform or show the work to the public unless he or she sells their rights to someone else.
+Only the copyright owner is granted exclusive rights to reproduce the material, unless they sell their rights to someone else.
 However, there are limitations.
 Copyright only protects the original expression of ideas and not the actual ideas themselves.
 For example, copyright is unlikely to protect the style or overall look of a magazine.
-Therefore, in order for copyright to subsist in a work, the work must be original and have a connection with Australian law.
+Therefore, in order for copyright to subsist, the work must be original and have a connection with Australian law.